-- Create a Title PowerPoint slide with your identifying details (see below), and save a copy as a JPEG for uploading this website does not upload PowerPoint files. - o Identifying Details must include (in this order): - William & Mary Undergraduate Research Month - First & Last Name - Research advisor name (Prof. Jane Smith) - Title of presentation - Highlight scene, click upload, and insert your Title slide as a JPEG
+- Create a Title PowerPoint slide with your identifying details (see below), and save a copy as a JPEG for uploading this website does not upload PowerPoint files. - o Identifying Details must include (in this order): - William & Mary Undergraduate Research Month - First & Last Name

-Scene 2
+- Research advisor name (Prof. Jane Smith)

+- Title of presentation

-• Highlight scene, click "upload," and insert a three-minute video file.
+- Highlight scene, click upload, and insert your Title slide as a JPEG

+Scene 2+

-- Highlight the scene again, click "upload image," and insert an accompanying PowerPoint presentation slide as a JPEG file (does not accept PowerPoint files).
-Then highlight PowerPoint slide, click "lock ratio," adjust size and place in top right-hand corner or on right hand side. - You may only use ONE PowerPoint slide in addition to your title slide, so do NOT upload any more slides after this one. - Save draft and review - o If you are not happy with the results, you may try again. - Once you are happy with the results, click "publish." - Copy link and upload your final presentation to YouTube following the instructions below.
+- Highlight scene, click "upload," and insert a five-minute video file. - Highlight the scene again, click "upload image," and insert an accompanying PowerPoint presentation slide as a JPEG file (does not accept PowerPoint files).
+Then highlight PowerPoint slide, click "lock ratio," adjust size and place in top right-hand corner or on right hand side. - Repeat the above steps for additional slides, uploading them only as JPEG files.
+Save draft and review. - If you are not happy with the results, you may try again. - Once you are happy with the results, click "publish." - Copy link and upload your final presentation to YouTube following the instructions below.